 Air and ventilation

-Before restarting operations, ventilation systems may need to be serviced or adjusted so they do not automatically reduce ventilation levels as a result of lower than normal occupancy levels.
+Before restarting operations, mechanical ventilation systems (including air conditioning systems) may need to be serviced or adjusted so they do not automatically reduce ventilation levels as a result of lower than normal occupancy levels.
 Positive pressure systems and extractors can operate as normal.
-Appropriate air-handling and filtering systems must in any case be installed and maintained in high-risk areas where there is a risk for airborne particles.

 If the building or lab premises have been unoccupied for a period during any lockdown, lab managers are required to control the risks of legionella bacteria by introducing appropriate measures, such as identifying whether conditions will encourage bacteria to multiply, and taking appropriate steps prior to reopening, such as: